We are excited to announce the Chandler Arizona SHE Power Half Marathon & 5k.

 I’ve been running my whole life.
 My first race was in kindergarten.
 I did track and cross country and ran short distance all the way thru college.
 I signed up for my first marathon in 2005 on accident and never looked back!
 I added ultras to my marathons about 5 years ago and between marathons and ultras have done more than 100.
 I have been pacing friends in marathons for years and finally about 3 years ago stumbled into my first official pacing gig.
 I love pacing people thru their 1st race because I never stop talking and can help to make them forget some of the pain and struggle.
 The gratitude (and sometimes tears) at the end make me feel better than anything could!

 Hello!
-I’m Olivia: a librarian on hiatus, mommy to 2 kiddos, and an adult onset athlete.
+I’m Olivia, a mommy to 2 kiddos and an adult onset athlete.
 I started running after I followed my college roommates out to the track and gradually increased my distance.
 My first half marathon was the Inaugural (PF Chang’s) Rock and Roll Arizona in 2004.
-I’ve since completed 11 half marathons, 5 15ks, as well as a number of 10ks and 5ks.
+I’ve since completed 13 half marathons, several 15ks, as well as a number of 10ks and 5ks.
 I started doing shorter distance triathlons a few years ago and I’m proud to say that I crossed the finish line of 2017 Ironman 70.3 Arizona.
 Running is my time to clear my head and to connect with others who have the same goals.
-I love to celebrate *all* the training hours on race day, so I’m glad you’ll be with me during the big celebration of She Power!
+I love to celebrate *all* the training hours on race day, so I’m excited to race with you during the big celebration of She Power!

 All finishers receive the coveted SHE Power medal.
 Look for the unveiling this Summer!

 And don’t forget… we’ll have our photo booth printers at the race so you can put your own race photo inside your medal!